 Now Reading

-Cardiologist Turned Entrepreneur: Dr. Uma Velati, Founder, CEO of Upside Foods, Makes Meat Healthier to Save Lives
+Cardiologist Turned Entrepreneur: Dr. Uma Valeti, Founder, CEO of UPSIDE Foods, Makes Meat Healthier to Save Lives

-Cardiologist Turned Entrepreneur: Dr. Uma Velati, Founder, CEO of Upside Foods, Makes Meat Healthier to Save Lives
+Cardiologist Turned Entrepreneur: Dr. Uma Valeti, Founder, CEO of UPSIDE Foods, Makes Meat Healthier to Save Lives

 • The Indian American ventured into the industry to do better with how foods come to the table, to have a lower impact on the environment and make foods more healthier.